Distributed Consensus of Heterogeneous Multi-Agent Systems Based on Feedforward Control: Main Results

 Second, the cost difference $\Delta J(s,\infty)$ between the new distributed controller \eqref{feedback-controller} and the centralized optimal control \eqref{centralized-optimal-control} is provided in Theorem \ref{asymptotically-optimal-theorem}, and it is equal to zero as $s\to\infty$.
 That is to say, the corresponding cost function under the proposed distributed controllers \eqref{feedback-controller} is asymptotically optimal.

-\begin{remark} The proposed distributed consensus algorithms \eqref{distributed-controller} with \eqref{feedforword-controller},\eqref{feedback-controller} and \eqref{observer-design} can be directly reduced to the homogeneous case \cite{Zhang2023}, which is totally different from the relevant research works \cite{Huang2017,Zhang2020,Wieland2011}.
-In the current works, the solvability assumption of output regulation equations and an additional distributed observer to estimate the leader's state have been removed A kind of novel distributed controller based on the distributed feedforward control and observer containing decentralized information is developed to solve the output consensus problem of heterogeneous systems \eqref{multi-agent-system} and \eqref{leader}.
-Moreover, the feedback gain matrices $K_{i}$ are obtained by solving Riccati equations, which never require the calculation of eigenvalues for communication topology. \end{remark}
+\begin{remark} To break through the heterogeneity's barriers, we pre-design a feeforward controller \eqref{feedforword-controller} or \eqref{feedforword-controller-case2}, and then the remaining distributed feedback controller design can be directly reduced to the homogeneous case \cite{Zhang2023}, which indicates the current consensus controller can deal with both heterogeneous system and homogeneous systems.
+So it is totally different from the relevant research works \cite{Huang2017,Zhang2020,Wieland2011}.
+In the proposed approach, the solvability assumption of output regulation equations and an additional distributed observer to estimate the leader's state have been removed.
+A kind of novel distributed controllers based on a distributed observer involving local information are developed to solve the consensus problem of heterogeneous systems \eqref{multi-agent-system} and \eqref{leader}.
+Moreover, the feedback gain matrices $K_{i}$ are obtained by solving Riccati equations, which do not require the calculation of eigenvalues for communication topology. \end{remark}